 fieldName: "pic_id",

-fieldType: TableStore.FieldType.KEYWORD, // Specify the name and type of the field.
+fieldType: TableStore.FieldType.KEYWORD, // Set the field name and field type.

 isAnArray: false